Expert Group on Children at Risk

 Objectives

-The expert group’s regional Strategy (July 2020 – June 2025) has three main priorities:
+The expert group’s regional Strategy (July 2025 – June 2030) has four priority areas:

 Background

-In 1998, the CBSS Heads of Government initiated regional activities on children’s rights as a response to the 1996 World Congress against Commercial Sexual Exploitation of Children, which galvanized countries to improve the situation for children.
+In 1998, the CBSS Heads of Government initiated regional activities on children’s rights as a response to the 1996 World Congress against Commercial Sexual Exploitation of Children, which galvanised countries to improve the situation for children.
 A series of meetings and projects followed on the topics of sexual exploitation, trafficking, and more generally about how to enable regional cooperation on child protection.
 The results of this work convinced those taking part that they needed a sustainable platform to continue to exchange about challenges and best practices.
 In 2002, a secure website called the Child Centre (now retired) was set up to enable such collaboration.
 Simultaneously, a working group which had been establishing this website while also exchanging about their child protection work was transformed into a working group of the CBSS.
-A unit was established in the CBSS Secretariat which would maintain the secure website and which would service this working group.
+A unit was established in the CBSS Secretariat which would maintain the secure website, and which would service this working group.
 The group would change names several times, and eventually, become known as the CBSS Expert Group on Children at Risk.

 Now with more than two decades of experience, the Expert Group is well regarded in the region and beyond for following emerging developments, spreading its promising practices, and enabling a robust and dynamic international cooperation supporting the rights of the child.
 Together the expert group has addressed areas of common interest, including transnational issues relevant to all Member States, by engaging ministries and national agencies, ombudsmen for children, academia, organisations, as well as children.
 A significant development in the fields of education, health and social welfare has taken place in each member state, and many children are relatively well informed and live in safety and security in their family setting.
-Read more…

 Activities